 Lithuania has two national museums of fine arts, a network of galleries established by the State, municipalities, non-governmental organisations (creative unions and public organisations), higher education institutions, and galleries established at private initiative.
 According to the data of the Lithuanian Ministry of Culture, there are currently over 50 galleries functioning in Lithuania, but the number is likely to be much higher.

-The Lithuanian Art Museum has 9 divisions that work as separate galleries or museums in Vilnius: Vilnius Picture Gallery, National Gallery of Art, Clock and Watch Museum, Museum of the Radvilas Palace, Vytautas Kasiulis Art Museum, Pranas Domšaitis Gallery, Museum of Applied Arts and Design, Palanga Amber Museum, Pamarys Gallery.
+The Lithuanian Art Museum has 10 divisions, 4 of which work as separate galleries: Vilnius Picture Gallery, National Gallery of Art, Pranas Domšaitis Gallery, Pamarys Gallery.
 Founded in 1933 as Vilnius City Museum, the Lithuanian Art Museum is currently the biggest national establishment that preserves, investigates and displays pieces of art of historical and artistic value.
 The exhibition halls of the museum display Lithuanian and foreign works of fine and applied art and feature temporary exhibitions of Lithuanian and foreign artists.
-The museum also has a collection of the national folk art.
+The museum also has a collection of national folk art.

 Established in 1921, the M. K. Čiurlionis National Museum of Art has turned into one of the oldest and largest art museums in Lithuania.
 The Museum has 11 divisions that operates in Kaunas: M. K. Čiurlionis National Museum of Art, M. Žilinskas Art Gallery, Kaunas Picture Gallery, A. Žmuidzinavičius Creations and Collections Museum, Devils Museum, Historical Presidential Palace of the Republic of Lithuania, A. and P. Galaunė House, L. Truikys and M. Rakauskaitė Memorial Museum, J. Zikaras Memorial Museum, V. K. Jonynas Gallery, M. K. Čiurlionis Memorial Museum.

-The main state institution of contemporary art in Lithuania is the Contemporary Art Centre established by the Ministry of Culture.
-The Centre is one of the largest contemporary art venues in the Baltic region, it hosts a diverse programme of exhibitions and events dedicated to contemporary art, aiming to enrich the cultural life of the city and the local and international discourse on contemporary art.
+The main state institution of contemporary art in Lithuania is the Contemporary Art Centre established by the Ministry of Culture and financed from the state budget.
+The Centre is one of the largest contemporary art venues in the Baltic region.
+It hosts a diverse programme of exhibitions and events dedicated to contemporary art, aiming to enrich the cultural life of the city and the local and international discourse on contemporary art.

 Creative unions of visual arts and crafts, individual artists and their organisations can apply for funding to Lithuanian Council for Culture.
-The Council has special funding programmes for visual arts, traditional arts and crafts, combined arts and interdisciplinary arts.
-Funding in each of these programmes are given for the following activities: 1) professional creation and its dissemination in Lithuania and abroad; 2) events; 3) accumulation of information (archiving, documentation) and its dissemination; 4) publishing; 5) professional criticism and analysis; 6) networking and mobility; 7) co-production.
-In 2018, the Lithuanian Council for Culture allocated 1 357 437 EUR for 130 projects in the visual arts programme, 863 680 EUR for 146 projects in the traditional arts and crafts programme, 1 449 017 EUR for 157 projects in the combined arts programme, 838 405 EUR for 62 projects in the interdisciplinary arts programme.
+The Council has special funding programmes for fine art, photography, and interdisciplinary arts.
+Funding in each of these programmes are given for the following activities: 1) professional creation and its dissemination in Lithuania and abroad; 2) events; 3) accumulation of information (archiving, documentation) and its dissemination; 4) publishing; 5) professional criticism and analysis; 6) networking and mobility; 7) co-production; 8) Developing of mastery and education.

 Comments are closed.